jccm6/Appointment_Proyect/README.md

 ### Frontend
 1. Navigate to the frontend directory.
 2. Install the dependencies.
+3. Configure the environment variables by creating a `.env` file.
+Use VITE_BACKEND_URL as your new Backend URI.
-3. Start the development server: npm run dev
+4. Start the development server: npm run dev

 You should now be able to access the application at `http://localhost:5173`.